elchericito/redfast-docs/docs/USER MANUAL/settings/users/pulse-users.md

 ### App Member

-**App Members** cannot access the app "Settings" section, however, they can still see the dashboard and modify prompts and segments.
+**App Members** can see the dashboard and modify prompts and segments, but they cannot edit the app "Settings" section.

 ### Read only